gsudre/autodenovo/README.md

 ### SNP Chip arm

 As the SNP chip arm doesn't depend on the exome data, let's run it while we wait for the GATK pipeline results.

+#### 1. Prepare files

 I __strongly__ advise you to look at the [PennCNV documentation](http://penncnv.openbioinformatics.org/en/latest/user-guide/input/) to figure out how to prepare your input files.

 In my case, we used Illumina's InfiniumExome-24_v1.0 chips.
 So, I used GenomeStudio (free to [download](https://support.illumina.com/array/array_software/genomestudio/downloads.html), but it does require Windows) to export a Final Report with the columns we need `(SNP Name, Sample ID, Allele1 - Top, Allele2 - Top, GC Score, Log R Ratio, B Allele Freq.)`.